osgeo-oceania/foss4g-sotm-oceania-2020/hubs/hobart/index.md

 Watch this space for information updates.

 ## FOSS4G SotM Oceania - may sound complicated.
-So here is what it means.
+So here is what it means

 'Free and Open Source Software for Geospatial' or FOSS4G if you are a fan of efficiency (we are) is the name given to the conferences of the Open Source Geospatial Foundation (OSGeo).
 OSGeo is a non-profit organisation with a mission to foster and promote the adoption of open source geospatial technology.
 All of this is done within the broader context of open source software philosophy and participatory community driven development.